Fireeyeeian/Maruaders-voIP-toggle/README.md

 # Maruaders voip toggle
- a work around for toggling voIP always on
+ A work around for toggling voIP always on

+ ...

 •Make sure voIP is set to push to talk